Kitting / Product Bundling

 For example, you could offer a special “Weekend Warrior” luggage bundle consisting of a carry on and travel companion.
 The advantage of kitting is it allows companies to dramatically increase their listings on the selling channels without increasing its SKU count in the warehouse.

 With inventory software in place, when a “Weekend Warrior” bundle is sold, the software will automatically adjust the stock levels of the carry on and travel companion

-Additionally, if a two carry on luggages was sold as an individual items on a different listing, the software will automatically update the new kits qty to the selling channels with two fewer kits now based on the new availability of the carry on luggage.
+Additionally, if a two carry on pieces of luggage was sold as individual items on a different listing, the software will automatically update the new kits qty to the selling channels with two fewer kits now based on the new availability of the carry on luggage.

 Creating the kit within Finale Inventory

 Creating a kit is done in a few short steps.

 1) Create the components or child product ids.
 In this illustration, my two components are bottles of shampoo and conditioner.

 2) Create a parent product ID for the kit.
 In this illustration, the kit will be a shampoo and conditioner combo